Commodities House Investments Ltd (HSA Group)

 -

-The PIL dashboard states all sister companies have 100% traceability to mill level.
+The company's subsidiary, PIL group, states that all sister companies have already achieved 100% traceability to mill level.
+Additional points have been awarded based on RSPO SCC SG certification.

 -